 We now move on to closed loop configurations, where the number of jobs in the system, N, is always constant.
-We will rely on asymptotic operational laws (See [12]) which approximate the performance of the system for very high N and very low N (see Appendix).
+We will rely on asymptotic operational laws (See [14]) which approximate the performance of the system for very high N and very low N (see [12] for details).